DynaMo: Dynamic Community Detection by Incrementally Maximizing Modularity: DynaMo: Dynamic Community Detection by Incrementally Maximizing Modularity

 As shown in Fig.~\ref{fig:Evolve}, our approach has three components:

-\begin{itemize} \item \textit{Initialization}: Start from an initial network snapshot $G^{(0)}$, and obtain its community structure $C^{(0)}$ through well-studied static community detection algorithms (i.e., Louvain method~\cite{blondel2008fast}).
-Utilizing well-studied static algorithms provides our algorithm a comparatively accurate initial community structure. \item \textit{Adaptive Modularity Maximization (DynaMo)}: Given $G^{(t)}$, $C^{(t)}$ and $\triangle G^{(t)}$, update the community structure of $G^{(t+1)}$ from $C^{(t)}$ to $C^{(t+1)}$ while maximizing the modularity gain, using predesigned strategies that totally depend on the incremental network changes $\triangle G^{(t)}$ and the previous network community structure $C^{(t)}$.
-DynaMo is the core component of our framework that relies on fine-grained and theoretical-verified strategies (Section~\ref{sec:DynaMoAlgorithm}) to maximize the modularity gain while reducing the unnecessary computations. \item \textit{Refinement}: Once the modularity of an output community structure $C^{(t+\lambda)}$ is smaller than a predefined threshold, use $G^{(t+\lambda)}$ as the new initial network snapshot, and restart our algorithm from the initialization.
-The refinement component prevent our frame from constantly falling into the suboptimal solutions. \end{itemize}
+\begin{itemize} \item \textit{Initialization}: Use well-studied static algorithms (i.e., Louvain~\cite{blondel2008fast}) to compute $C^{(0)}$, which generates a comparatively accurate community structure of $G^{(0)}$. \item \textit{Adaptive Modularity Maximization (DynaMo)}: Given $G^{(t)}$, $C^{(t)}$ and $\triangle G^{(t)}$, update the community structure of $G^{(t+1)}$ from $C^{(t)}$ to $C^{(t+1)}$ while maximizing the modularity gain, using predesigned strategies that fully depend on $\triangle G^{(t)}$ and $C^{(t)}$.
+This is the core component of our framework that relies on fine-grained and theoretical-verified strategies (Section~\ref{sec:DynaMoAlgorithm}) to maximize the modularity gain while maintaining the efficiency. \item \textit{Refinement}: Once the obtained modularity of $C^{(t+\lambda)}$ is less than a predefined threshold, use $G^{(t+\lambda)}$ as the new initial network snapshot to restart our algorithm from the initialization step.
+This component prevents our frame from being trapped in the suboptimal solutions. \end{itemize}